blockninjas/blockchain_analyzer/README.md

 # BlockNinjas Bitcoin Analysis Suite

-This repository contains a rust workspace consisting of a number of creates that allow for analysing the bitcoin blockchain.
+This repository contains a rust workspace consisting of a number of crates that allow for analysing the bitcoin blockchain.

 ## Requirements